Active learning for efficiently training emulators of computationally expensive mathematical models

 Several of the limitations pertain to the fact that we use GPs for emulation, which do not scale well to many inputs, do not extrapolate well, and can themselves be expensive to fit~\cite{Rasmussen2006}.
 O'Hagan suggests that that GPs may be practical for up to $50$ input dimensions~\cite{OHagan2006}.
 If a large number of inputs must be emulated, one should explore whether developing several lower-dimensional emulators suffices.
 Knowing the analytic specification of the underlying model could offer insights about the feasibility of this simplification.
 GPs are interpolators and should not be used to extrapolate outside the input polytope.
 If such extrapolations are required, other types of emulators should be used, as the emulation problem has different goals that those described in Section~\ref{sec:emulation_goals}.

 The computational cost of learning GPs is about $O(n^3)$~\cite{Rasmussen2006} in the number $n$ of design points, and for large $n$, fitting GPs becomes computationally expensive.
-The AL algorithm requires successively fitting a large number of GPs.
+ALGORITHM 1 requires successively fitting a large number of GPs.
 However, it fits GPs that have one less or one more design point than an already fitted GP.
 Re-fitting in a minimally reduced or augmented dataset can be sped up by using previously-estimated parameter values as starting values for the fitting algorithm (as was done here), and with other approximations~\cite{shen2006}.

-GPs trained with the AL algorithm are not guaranteed to converge to the simulator, whereas GPs trained with LHS will eventually do so~\cite{Mckay2000}.
-Asymptotic convergence would probably be achieved by modifying step 5 in the AL algorithm to also allow choosing, with some probability, a set of random design points in an ``exploration'' step.
-However, this might undercut the AL algorithms' efficiency gains.
+GPs trained with active learning are not guaranteed to converge to the simulator~\cite{pronzato2012}, whereas GPs trained with LHS will eventually do so~\cite{mckay1979}.
+Asymptotic convergence would probably be achieved by modifying step 5 in ALGORITHM 1 to also allow choosing, with some probability, a set of random design points in an ``exploration'' step.
+However, this remedy might undercut the algorithm's efficiency gains.